exakat/php-dictionary/dictionary/jobqueue.ini.rst

 A job queue may organize the tasks in different way: by priority, by type, by sequence, by estimated load, by available worker, etc.

 `Documentation <https://en.wikipedia.org/wiki/Job_queue>`__

+See also `12 Best Practices for Production Queues <https://boring-observability.dev/blog/laravel-background-jobs-best-practices>`_ and `Build a Job Queue From Scratch with PHP and Redis <https://grahamsutton.dev/build-a-job-queue-with-php-and-redis/>`_.

 Related : :ref:`Cron <cron>`, :ref:`Message Queue <message-queue>`, :ref:`Process <process>`, :ref:`Queue <queue>`, :ref:`Task <task>`